top of page

 “The delegation matrix alone was worth the entire cohort.”

-“I finally have white space on my calendar.
+“I finally see white space on my calendar.
 That felt impossible 8 weeks ago.”

 “I know what I’m doing this Monday morning.
 That clarity is new for me.”